combinators/expression-problem/README.md

 ```

-For more details on [ModelDomain](src/main/scala/example/expression/domain/ModelDomain.scala) check out ths Scala file.
+For more details on [ModelDomain](src/main/scala/example/expression/domain/ModelDomain.scala) check out this Scala file.
 Once these concepts are identified, the designer chooses a programming language and implements a desired solution.

 ## Application Domain